daltonwu/MKS22X-HW/README.md

 ## markdown learning
 [Class website](http://apcs-z.stuycs.org)

-> I think this is supposed to be
+> ~~I think this is supposed to be
 Some kind of block quote thing
 Couldn't find a poem or whatever
-Something something something
+Something something something~~
+Oh snap block quotes don't preserve format, and I guess I only need one less-than sign